 What is the IRS statute of limitations?

 It’s your responsibility to report your income and pay your taxes by filing an annual tax return.
 In turn, the IRS has a responsibility to audit these tax returns and confirm that everyone is paying their fair share.
 However, the authority of the IRS is not without limits.
 Congress dictates that the IRS must conduct its reviews in accordance with the applicable statute of limitations.
 That means that they can only audit taxpayers or pursue unpaid tax debt within a set period of time.
 After the period ends, any unfinished case is thrown out.

-The IRS must assess your tax return within three years (six years if you fail to report 25%) of the due date of the return.
+The IRS must assess your tax return within three years (six years if you fail to report 25% of your gross income) of the due date of the return.
 However, the IRS does have a maximum 10-year period to collect tax debt from taxpayers after an audit.

 The time limit on their pursuit of taxes is typically three years, though it can last longer if the statute of limitations is suspended.
 Suspensions occur when the IRS is temporarily barred from collecting — for example, after you file for bankruptcy.

 Why are there limits?

 One of the purposes of the statute of limitations is to prevent bottlenecks in the court system over claims that are too nebulous to pursue.
 Over time, paper trails go cold and witnesses become hard to track down, making it increasingly expensive for the IRS to investigate.
 More importantly, the statute provides necessary relief for the taxpayer.
 If the IRS fails to make its case, taxpayers have the right to get on with their lives in a timely manner.